 For teams working in the most demanding parts of a hazardous facility, the zone classification of their equipment is not an abstract compliance detail.
 It determines what can physically be there with them.

 The ATEX Family hardware was.
-Both the Litum ATEX Gateway and Litum ATEX Dualis Tag are Zone 1 certified, enabling RTLS coverage in classified hazardous areas that have traditionally sat outside the reach of standard location technology.
+Both the Litum ATEX Gateway and Litum ATEX Dualis Tag are Zone 1 certified, enabling intrinsically safe RTLS coverage in classified hazardous areas that have traditionally sat outside the reach of standard location technology.

 What the ATEX Family Enables